 I have a special interest in dramatic and narrative structure, voice and dialogue as applied to both prose and script writing, as I teach on the Master’s Degree in both strands.
 I am particularly interested in three act structure as a fluid, yet stable, principle for organising drama and fiction and in the way this framework might function creatively as well as structurally.

-I have a special interest and expertise in writing for radio.
-As a result of recent BBC Radio commissions, I am exploring and gaining expertise in adaptation.
-I have an ongoing interest in the psychological and dramatic aspects of the ghost story.
-As a mentor for New Writing North, the Arts’ Council, and The National Endowment for Science, Technology and the Arts, I continue to pursue my interest in nurturing new writers, and guiding more experienced writers, in the region.
-For many years I have contributed regular columns to the regionally-based, nationally and internationally acclaimed, writing magazine, Mslexia, disseminating ideas about the craft of writing through exercises and techniques I have personally developed.
-Recently I have completed a series of six articles for Mslexia on Writing for Radio.
+I have a special interest and expertise in writing for radio and an ongoing interest in the psychological and dramatic aspects of the ghost story.
+As a teacher and mentor I continue to pursue my interest in nurturing new writers, and guiding more experienced writers, in the region.
+I currently supervise 7 PhD students- five in prose fiction and two in drama.
+For many years I have contributed regular columns to the nationally and internationally acclaimed, writing magazine, Mslexia, disseminating ideas about the craft of writing through exercises and techniques I have personally developed.
+Recently I have completed a series of six articles for Mslexia on Writing for Radio and four articles on the short story.

 My new stage play, Queen Bee, a psychological ghost story, opens in April 2009 at The Customs House, South Shields and is touring to Northern Stage, Newcastle, The West Yorkshire Playhouse, Leeds, and other venues.
 My 5-part radio drama.
 'Out of the Ashes,' part of the on-going 'Writing the Century' series, was broadcast on BBC Radio 4 Woman’s Hour, January 2009.